 *The birth of Cow Tom is celebrated on this date in 1810.
 He was a Black Creek Native American interpreter.

-He was born a slave in Alabama, to the Muskogee leader Yargee of the Upper Creeks.
-As a young man, Tom was known to tend to the cattle of Chief Yargee, thus the name Cow Tom was applied to him.
-In the 1830s when the removal of the nations to the west occurred, Tom along with his family made the sojourn westward with Yargee.
+He was born a slave in Alabama to the Muskogee leader Yargee of the Upper Creeks.
+As a young man, Tom was known to tend to the cattle of Chief Yargee; thus, the name Cow Tom was applied to him.
+In the 1830s, when the removal of the nations to the west occurred, Tom, along with his family, made the sojourn westward with Yargee.
 His family survived the death march.
-He became close to Yargee, because, unlike the chief, Tom was fluent in several languages, including the white man's English as well as his native Muskogee.
-Before removal, Yargee, the chief, earned over $300 by leasing his slave Tom to the US Army that desperately needed interpreters.
+He became close to Yargee because, unlike the chief, Tom was fluent in several languages, including the white man's English and his native Muskogee.
+Before removal, Yargee, the chief, earned over $300 by leasing his slave Tom to the US Army, which desperately needed interpreters.

-Tom was assigned to a white officer, and then later reassigned to General Jessup, who was the officer entire of the military campaign in Florida.
+Tom was assigned to a white officer and then reassigned to General Jessup, the officer of the entire military campaign in Florida.
 There were other Black African interpreters, but Cow Tom was described in the book by John H. Major as the Negro Creek upon whom General Jessup trusted the most.
-(1) It is stated that the African Creek-the Negro Indians were the basis of all official action, because "they were as important in any negotiation as the most exalted person present."
+(1) It is stated that the African Creek-the Negro Indians were the basis of all official action because "they were as important in any negotiation as the most exalted person present."
 (2) Tom was insightful, and he realized that it would be to his advantage and the advantage of all of the other Africans who lived among the Creeks to relocate from their southern white slave masters, and thus Tom made sure that it was clear to the military that the slaves were to move westward with the Creeks.

-Tom eventually earned money and was able to purchase his own freedom from the chief and that of his own family.
+Tom eventually earned money and was able to purchase his freedom from the chief and that of his own family.
 As a free man, he began to receive payment for his services as an interpreter, earning more money than the highest-paid African.
 He acquired land and livestock of his own.
 Chief Yargee was part of the Upper Creek clan, who had little interest in mixing with whites.
-They were often in conflict with the Lower Creeks, mixed-blood Creeks who had intermarried with whites.
-The Lower Creeks had early on embraced the sentiments of their southern white neighbors before relocation.
-It would later be the Lower Creeks who would seek to expel the Africans from the nation, and who would immediately sign a treaty with the Confederacy to preserve their interest in African chattel slavery.
+They often conflicted with the Lower Creeks, mixed-blood Creeks who had intermarried with whites.
+The Lower Creeks had embraced the sentiments of their southern white neighbors before relocation.
+It would later be the Lower Creeks who would seek to expel the Africans from the nation and who would immediately sign a treaty with the Confederacy to preserve their interest in African chattel slavery.

-The Lower Creeks would constantly battle the presence of Africans in the nation, till the late 20th century, when they would successfully remove Africans from the nation by re-writing the constitution, and removing them from the books, in 1979.
-(This was only 10years after the turbulent American Civil Rights movement that would also be felt in Oklahoma.)
+The Lower Creeks would constantly battle the presence of Africans in the nation till the late 20th century, when they would successfully remove Africans from the nation by re-writing the constitution, and removing them from the books, in 1979.
+(This was only ten years after the turbulent American Civil Rights movement that would also be felt in Oklahoma.)
 The Upper Creeks were the people around whom Cow Tom would live and thrive.
-The Upper Creeks were the more traditional people, who shunned contact with white settlers, and the Lower Creeks needed few African interpreters, as their English, was stronger, and their sentiments more aligned with white southerners.
+The Upper Creeks were the more traditional people who shunned contact with white settlers.
+The Lower Creeks needed few African interpreters, as their English was stronger, and their sentiments more aligned with white southerners.

 At the time of the American Civil War, many persons fled to Kansas, but Cow Tom managed to remain in the Territory, living almost in isolation from conflict.
-However, after the Battle of Honey Springs, many of the Confederate Lower Creeks settled in the area, bringing hostility with them.
+However, after the Battle of Honey Springs, many Confederate Lower Creeks settled in the area, bringing hostility to them.
 Cow Tom and his family moved to Ft.
 Gibson with other refugees.
-It was at Ft.
-Gibson, that Cow Tom became the Chief within the Muskogee Nation.
-Being among one of the few persons who spoke Muskogee fluently as well as English, all depended upon Cow Tom, the military officers at Ft.
+At Ft.
+Gibson, Cow Tom became the Chief of the Muskogee Nation.
+Being among one of the few persons who spoke Muskogee fluently as well as English, all depended upon Cow Tom; the military officers at Ft.
 Gibson needed him to communicate with the refugees.
 The refugees needed him to talk to the white soldiers.
-He was not appointed chief, he assumed the role, and the role suited him well.
+He was not appointed chief; he assumed the role which suited him well.
 No other tribal chief was present, and out of necessity, he assumed the role.

-In Kansas, the refugees there also had need of an interpreter and a similar situation arose for Cow Tom's friend Harry Island to emerge also as an interpreter.
-The two of them even after the war ended were the two most critical interpreters upon whom the nation depended.
+In Kansas, the refugees there also had a need for an interpreter, and a similar situation arose for Cow Tom's friend Harry Island to emerge also as an interpreter.
+The two of them, even after the war ended, were the two most critical interpreters upon whom the nation depended.
 Before the war, there was a distinction between the two people Creek and African, master and slave.
-After the war, among the Upper Creeks, they became one nation the indigenous Creek having to rely now upon the Union soldier, who spoke only English.
-The former slave, having to live and find a new life among the strangers from the military or among those whom they knew from the Creek Nation.
-They became one people having been forced off their land making a new life in a war-torn world.
-The soldiers had a need to conduct business in the camp in an orderly way, giving instructions to those who spoke no English thus Cow Tom's role was vital to all.
+After the war, the Upper Creeks became one nation, the indigenous Creek now relying upon the Union soldier, who spoke only English.
+The former slave had to live and find a new life among strangers from the military or those they knew from the Creek Nation.
+They became one people having been forced off their land, making a new life in a war-torn world.
+The soldiers had a need to conduct business in the camp in an orderly way, giving instructions to those who spoke no English; thus, Cow Tom's role was vital to all.

-After the war, when the nation reassembled, Chief Sands appointed Cow Tom as an official chief.
-Harry Island was nearby working now as the official interpreter for the US Army.
+After the war, Chief Sands appointed Cow Tom as an official chief when the nation reassembled.
+Harry Island was nearby, now working as the US Army's official interpreter.
 When leaders of the nation were sent to Ft.
-Smith to negotiate the official treaties of peace the Creek Nation was the only nation of 4 nations to bring Africans in an official role with them.
-Cow Tom was to have enemies among him however, since the Confederate Creeks had returned, under the direction of Sam Checote, Cow Tom, Harry Island, and others would have to be abreast of all issues, as these mixed-blood Creeks were determined to remove all traces of African people from their nation.
+Smith to negotiate the official peace treaties, the Creek Nation was the only nation of 4 nations to bring Africans in an official role with them.
+Cow Tom had enemies among him; however, since the Confederate Creeks had returned, under the direction of Sam Checote, Cow Tom, Harry Island, and others would have to be abreast of all issues, as these mixed-blood Creeks were determined to remove all traces of African people from their nation.
 Their belief was in racial superiority, and their influence was strong.
-Cow Tom, along with Ketch Barnett, and Harry Island had to make a trip to Washington, unknown to their Creek brethren to ensure that their people would be treated fairly and included in benefits extended to the citizens of the Nation.
+Cow Tom, along with Ketch Barnett and Harry Island, had to make a trip to Washington, unknown to their Creek brethren, to ensure that their people would be treated fairly and included in benefits extended to the citizens of the Nation.

-However, the Creek Freedmen received their citizenship, their land allotments, and their status as citizens.
-Cow Tom retired eventually to farm life and family life, and to his cattle business.
+However, the Creek Freedmen received citizenship, land allotments, and status as citizens.
+Cow Tom retired eventually to farm life and family life, and his cattle business.
 He became the patriarch and the ancestor of the Simmons Oil Family of Oklahoma.
 The Oil magnate Jake Simmons is the grandson of Cow Tom.
-The legacy of this powerful African Creek leader carried on through the tenacity, intelligence, and insight of his descendants.
-The fastidiousness that many African in Oklahoma have developed have emerged from the spirit of Cow Tom that inspired many African Creek, African Cherokee, African Seminole, and African Choctaws to succeed.
+This powerful African Creek leader's legacy was carried on through his descendants' tenacity, intelligence, and insight.
+The fastidiousness that many African in Oklahoma have developed has emerged from the spirit of Cow Tom that inspired many African Creek, African Cherokee, African Seminole, and African Choctaws to succeed.

-It is Cow Tom, Sugar George, Harry Island, and many others, who created powerful legacies of human success, human dignity, and human pride.
+Cow Tom, Sugar George, Harry Island, and many others created powerful legacies of human success, dignity, and pride.
 The citizenry in the Indian Territory of the Oklahoma Black African Indians thrived due to the successes of Cow Tom, and much self-esteem was instilled into African Indian culture.
 Many have this spirit today, though the name Cow Tom has slipped away from household use.
 Creek Nation history cannot be written without the name of Cow Tom.
 To do so is to negate the presence of the very man upon whom the leaders of the Muskogee Nation depended.

 His name will be omitted in many circles because of his Black African ancestry.
 However, his presence in the nation was there, and for those seeking the entire story of Muskogee Creek history, Cow Tom's name must be there.
-To overlook his name, will be a subscription to the prevailing Afri-phobia that dominates the nation that wrote out the Freedmen in 1979, in an effort to follow Jim Crow sentiments of 100 years ago.
-Cow Tom like his counterparts, Harry Island and Sugar George, epitomized the energy, spirit, and intelligence of the African leaders of the Muskogee Nation.
+To overlook his name will be a subscription to the prevailing Afri-phobia that dominates the nation that wrote out the Freedmen in 1979 to follow Jim Crow sentiments of 100 years ago.
+Like his counterparts, Harry Island and Sugar George, Cow Tom epitomized the energy, spirit, and intelligence of the African leaders of the Muskogee Nation.
 Cow Tom died in 1874.
 He and his wife Amy are buried in the Cain Creek cemetery.